-- What are the social and political responsibilities of practitioners/teachers/students of the health humanities in the current era?
+- What are the social and political responsibilities of practitioners/teachers/students of the humanities and social sciences in the current era?

-- How can we tie in themes and methods from health humanities to examine and analyze the upcoming 2020 election?
+- Which academic methods best examine and analyze the upcoming 2020 election?

-- What desired political futures can health humanities imagine for individual and public health?
+- What desired political futures can we imagine for individual and public health?

 - How does social media enable, enhance, or thwart political participation?